cs3org/OCM-API/IETF-OCM.md

 parameter, examining the parameters of each member of the `Signature-Input` field and disregarding the dictionary labels.
 Verifiers MUST verify only that signature.
 If more than one signature carries `tag="ocm"`, the entire message MUST be rejected.
-Verifiers MUST reject requests in which no signature carries `tag="ocm"`.
+A request that carries no signature with `tag="ocm"` is unsigned and is handled as described in Applicability (accepted only at the receiver's discretion, or rejected when the receiver advertises `must-use-http-sig`).
 Signatures without `tag="ocm"` MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.

 # Share Creation Notification